 Responsibilities

-The Advanced LIGO Project Manager is responsible for ensuring that all aspects of the subcontracts are planned and managed successfully.
+The Advanced LIGO Deputy Project Manager for Finance and Administration is responsible for ensuring that all aspects of the subcontracts are planned and managed successfully.
 A procurement plan will be prepared to support the procurement of major items as defined in the Advanced LIGO cooperative agreement.
 The Advanced LIGO Manager, in association with the LIGO Laboratory Executive Director, shall approve all major subcontracts.
 The procurements group within the Advanced LIGO Administrative Services Office is responsible for preparing, facilitating and administering the documentation associated with major Advanced LIGO procurements.
 The Subsystem Leaders will initiate subcontracts and procurements.
 Working closely with the procurements group, the Subsystem Leaders will be responsible to assure that all procured components, items, services and construction are produced and delivered as required to support the Advanced LIGO Project objectives.
 The Subsystem Leaders will also provide technical direction and oversight of these contracts and procurements.

 The Advanced LIGO Project Manager shall identify those subcontracts that require NSF approval and ensure that such approval and/or concurrence has been received before legally binding contracts are executed.